Travel Date: May 02, 2017. Cebu-Hongkong-Dubai.

-Author’s note: This is my return flight layover.
-Check the link of my layover from Duabi to Cebu.
+*Author’s note: This is my return flight layover.
+Check the link of my layover from Dubai to Cebu.

 I spent my night or rather my 8 hours crouching in an airport bench with my hand carry bag as pillow and jacket as blanket.
-I could stay in a hotel but I’m on an tight budget so..
+I could stay in a hotel but I’m on an tight budget and I couldn’t make use the rest of the hours..

-I left airport at 7:20 am after changing my shirt and a little freshening up. :))
+I left airport at 7:20 am after changing my shirt and a little freshening up.
+A bit yuck I know.

 If you read my first layover story and recall the tourist information center on the right side of that is the bus station.